20th anniversary Big Schools’ Birdwatch results

-Our scientists have been busy counting up all the birds that were seen, but now we can reveal the results…
+Our conservation scientists have been busy counting the birds you’ve seen, and we can now reveal the results.
+If your school took part, thank you very much!

 - Carrion crow